xuantiep/xdeb-org/content/post/html5-javascript-php-contact-form.md

 ---

 Setting out to create a simple contact form turned out to involve more work than I anticipated.
-I need this for one of my new static sites.
+I need it for one of my new static sites.
 The examples I found was to old, lacking spam protection and/or relied on multiple/large libraries.

 A modern option would be to use one of the many cloud services for forms of different kinds but I prefer to run things on my own server.
-I even run my own mail-server since well over a decade.
+I run my own mail-server since well over a decade.

 These are the features I wanted for my contact form:

-* Local and small in code size.
+* Local and lite weight.
 * HTML5 form with placeholders, required field indicators and validation.
 * Some decent spam protection, but no captcha.
 * Status messages informing the user of success as well as error on sending the messages.